The Bible is good for many things, but here I help you learn practical self-help tips to take your Bible study further and apply it to your life.

 *This post contains affiliate links.
 Please see my full disclosure for details.

 My generation researched a topic at the school library where we looked in a giant piece of furniture with miniature drawers called a card catalog.
 Flipping through the alphabet, we’d find the subject and write down the call numbers to locate books on the topic.
 We’d peruse the shelves full of encyclopedias–the Google of our day.

-We’ve come a long way since the “YOU’VE GOT MAIL” days, far surpassing dial-up and increasing our knowledge at the click of a button.
+We’ve come a long way since the “YOU’VE GOT MAIL” days.
+We’ve far surpassed dial-up and increased our knowledge at the click of a button.
 A day and age where you can say, “ALEXA” and a computer answers your every question.

 MAKING THE BIBLE MORE ACCESSIBLE

 But not only have video games and cell phones and the ways we view television improved, but the way we learn about new things has changed.
 We aren’t simply learning about the rainforest in a book anymore.
 Now we’re soaring over it through the lens of a drone and watching time lapse video footage on Planet Earth.
 We are able to see things and learn in a completely new way.